Twenty Bad Things About Wind Energy, and Three Reasons Why

 a) 20,000 square meters of destroyed vegetation,

-b) 6 million cubic meters of toxic air pollution,
+c) 6 million cubic meters of toxic air pollution,

-c) 33 million gallons of poisoned water,
+d) 29 million gallons of poisoned water,

-d) 600 million pounds of highly contaminated tailing sands, and
+e) 600 million pounds of highly contaminated tailing sands, and

 19 – Modern civilization is based on our ability to produce electrical POWER.
 Our modern sense of power is inextricably related to controlled performance expectations: when we turn the knob, we expect the stove to go on 100% of the time – not just on those wildly intermittent occasions when the wind is blowing within a certain speed range.

 Yet we see this same “equivalency” message conveyed even more subtly on EIA tables for levelized costs.
-Wind and conventional sources should not be on the same table, but they are (defended only by a small footnote).
+Wind and conventional sources should not be on the same table, but they were (defended only by a small footnote).
 One useful analogy is to consider the cost, speed, reliability and load capacity of a single eighteen-wheeler truck in making daily interstate deliveries of furniture, heavy equipment or other large products.
 This semi-truck is equivalent to a nuclear plant.

 In energy generation terms, the wind turbine equivalent is to attempt to replace the single truck with golf carts.
 How many golf carts would it take to equal the cost, speed, reliability and load capacity of a single eighteen-wheeler in making daily interstate deliveries?
 This is a trick question, as the answer is that there is no number that would work: not ten, not a hundred, not ten thousand, not a million.
 Exactly the same situation exists in the electricity sector: no number of turbines will ever equal the cost, reliability and output of one conventional electricity plant.